NLC: Lighting and the Mesh

 What is NLC?

-When you design a new Bluetooth™ Mesh device, you want to make sure that it will work with every other device on your Bluetooth Mesh (e.g., Lights, Sensors, Fire system, Burglar alarms, etc.).
+When you design a new Bluetooth™ Mesh device, you want to make sure that it will work with every other device on your Bluetooth Mesh network (e.g., Lights, Sensors, Fire system, Burglar alarms, etc.).
 This is especially important for lighting, since you want to know that the light switch you purchased from company A will turn on/off/dim the lights you purchased from company B.

 This is the reason that the NLC – Networked Lighting Control profiles were created.
 They are specifications that define the minimum requirements for Bluetooth Mesh Lighting devices to ensure interoperability.

-Bluetooth.com discusses NLC here and here – this website is the primary source of the information for this blog post.
+Bluetooth.com discusses NLC profiles here and here – this website is the primary source of the information for this blog post.

 Why did we need NLC (or did we)?